neondatabase/website/content/docs/guides/aws-lambda.md

     The code in the `users.js` file exports the `getAllUsers` function, which retrieves all rows from the `users` table and returns them as a `JSON` object in the `HTTP` response body.

-    The function uses the `pg` library to connect to the Neon database using the `Client` class and the database connection URL that is stored in the `DATABASE_URL` environment variable.
-The function calls the connect method on the `Client` instance to establish a connection to the database, and uses the query method to execute a `SELECT` statement that retrieves all rows from the `users` table.
+    This function uses the `pg` library to connect to the Neon database.
+First, you create a new `Client` instance and pass the database connection string which is available in the `DATABASE_URL` environment variable. you then call `connect()` to establish a connection to the database.
+Finally, you are using the `query()` method to execute a `SELECT` statement that retrieves all rows from the `users` table.

     The query method returns a `Promise` that resolves to an object containing the rows retrieved by the `SELECT` statement, which the function parses to retrieve the `rows` property.
 Finally, the function returns an `HTTP` response with a status code of 200 and a body that contains a `JSON` object with a single `data` property, which is set to the value of the rows variable.